chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ---

 ## Recent and Upcoming Events
+ * 24-28 August 2026.
+"Model-Theoretic Inferentialism: The Best of Both Worlds".
+The 12th European Congress of Analytic Philosophy, Complutense University of Madrid [with **S. Kaan Tabakci**]
  * 22-24 July 2026.
 "When the Practice Doesn't Settle Philosophy".
 Asian Philosophy of Science Association Conference 2026, Nanyang Technological University
+ * 28 May 2026.
+"What is it like for artificial intelligence to be a philosopher?".
+Korean Society for the Ethics and Philosophy of AI
  * 13 January 2026.
 "Structuralism as an Explanatory Thesis".
 8th International Meeting of the Association for the Philosophy of Mathematical Practice, Chapman University
- * 19 December 2025.
-"What is it like for artificial intelligence to be a philosopher?".
-Yonsei University
- * 13 December 2025.
-"What is it like for artificial intelligence to be a philosopher?".
-KAIST

 <!--